nim-lang/nimforum/README.md

 **Important: You need to compile and run `createdb` to generate the initial database before you can run `forum` the first time**!

+**Note: If you do not have a mail server set up locally, you can specify ``-d:dev`` during compilation to prevent nimforum from attempting to send emails and to automatically activate user accounts**

 This is as simple as: